Learning about the common data model

 Name attribute of

 BMC_ComputerSystem is always set to the fully qualified domain name (FQDN) of the host, if that is available.
 If the FQDN isn't available, alternative values are used.
-These values are documented in the data model definition if you need to know exactly what to expect.
+For more information about these values, see

 In the diagram, the top box represents the operating system running on the server.
 Operating systems are represented by a